FusionAuth/fusionauth-site/site/_posts/2019-10-29-oauth-device-authorization-roku-appletv-xbox.md

 In addition you can also specify the length of the code to be generated.
 This configuration lets you adjust the balance between security and usability.

 Lastly, you will find the `Device Grant Code` duration configuration.
 This is the time in seconds that the code will remain valid.
-To reduce brute force hacking attempts the duration should be as short while providing a good user experience.
+To reduce brute force hacking attempts the duration should be as short as possible while providing a good user experience.
 The default duration is 5 minutes which is generally adequate for a user to complete the login procedure on a home computer or a mobile device.

 ### How It Works
 The app that is installed on the set top device will make a request to the `/oauth2/device_authorize` endpoint to initiate the flow.
 This endpoint will response with the following fields in a JSON format: